ieg-dhr/DigiKAR/docs/links.md

-# Links

-Links to DigiKAR output such as conference papers and publications, a Zotero library, and blogposts on work in progress.
+# Project bibliography and links

+## Zotero library

+The DigiKAR team has created a [ZOTERO library](https://www.zotero.org/groups/4725161/digikar/library) in which we share our own project publications as well as related projects and the metadata of sources we have used for the project.

+Please note that the library is under construction until the end of the funding period and that its current state is a work in progress.

 ## Conference papers and publications